-According to regulations, in South Africa, egg containers must clearly indicate the production methods used, such as whether the eggs come from Layer Hens housed in "cages," "barns," or are "free-range".600 Such labelling aims to enhance consumer awareness and empower informed purchasing decisions.
-However, the terminology may still be misleading for consumers unfamiliar with the specific definitions of these terms.
-For example, even when eggs are labelled as "free-range," Layer Hens may be kept indoors for a maximum continuous period of 24 weeks during a year during Avian Flu outbreaks.601 "Cage-free hens" may also be kept indoors.
+According to regulations, in South Africa, egg containers "may" indicate the production methods used, such as whether the eggs come from Layer Hens housed in "cages," "barns," or are "free-range".
+Such labelling aims to enhance consumer awareness and empower informed purchasing decisions.
+However, because the labelling of production methods is not mandatory, consumers are not aware how their products are produced.
+Moreover, even if an egg seller elects to disclose the egg production method on egg labels, the terms "cage", "barn" and "free-range" may still be confusing or misleading for consumers who are unfamiliar with their specific definitions and requirements.
+For example, even when eggs are labelled as "free-range," Layer Hens may be kept indoors for a maximum continuous period of 24 weeks during a year during Avian Flu outbreaks.
+"Cage-free hens" may also be kept indoors.